msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 #### Confirm Button

 The `Confirm` button is the button to update the status of a shipment.
-Depending on the current status, you won't confirm the same thing.
+The status which you can confirm depends on the current status of the shipment and follows the sequence shown below.

 When managing an Outbound Shipment, you can only confirm the Allocation, the Picking and the Shipment.